Got a rubbish fundraising idea? Go for it!

 There’s nothing normal about the new normal.
 While it’s clear that so many things have changed, one thing hasn’t: people like you are still determined to show you care for the poorest people on earth.
 And you are finding innovative and exciting ways to do this in the new landscape…

-Fun runs, big coffee mornings and choir concerts may seem like a long way off.
-But that doesn’t stop amazing fundraisers like you from looking for a fundraising challenge that will help prevent disease, protect the planet, and provide jobs – so thank you!
+Fun runs, big coffee mornings and choir concerts are finally making a comeback!
+And we love seeing amazing fundraisers like you take on challenges that will help prevent disease, protect the planet, and provide jobs – so thank you!
 We’re here to help you fundraise in any way we can.

 Step 1: Choose a date

 Every day of the year is a great day to Twin a Bin (or two), but if you’re looking for an awareness day to build a fundraising idea around, then you could go for:

 Step 2: Plan your fundraising event